 If you’ve been injured, call (915) 206-5154 for a free consultation.
 You can trust our firm to vigorously pursue the best possible result in your case.

-Why You Need a Lawyer for Your Accident Claim
+Why You Need a Personal Injury Lawyer for Your Accident Claim

 Their tactics include low-ball offers, long delays to wear down your resolve, and even counter-claims accusing you of negligence.
 The last trick is especially problematic for your case, because a defendant can reduce your compensation in proportion to your liability and can get out of paying you anything by showing you bear 51% of the blame for the accident.